Waxing Contraindications ★ Man Thing

 Thin Skin

 Thin skin can result for many reasons, such as diabetes, aging, use of prescribed skin care creams, and off-the-shelf depilatory creams and sprays.
-Extreme care should be taken.

 Pregnancy